THE CHOICES & PROCESS

 30.5" short scale works great with 5 strings and, yes, the B string is great!
 Very comfortable!

 31" unique scale found that's not short or medium but just right!
-My personal favourite.

 My electric guitars feature a 25" scale length, the best of both worlds when it comes to feel, making it a little better for rhythm playing than a Les Paul, and a little better for lead work than a Strat.